-Colposcopy is where the HCP inserts a device with binocular magnifying lenses into the vagina to better visualize the cervix and the inside of the vagina.
+During colposcopy, the HCP inserts a device with binocular magnifying lenses into the vagina to better visualize the cervix and the inside of the vagina.
 Any suspicious areas on the cervix and/or along the vaginal walls should be biopsied and sent for microscopic analysis.
-Any suspicious areas should be tested by applying a dilute solution of acetic acid to the region; abnormal areas typically turn white, making them easier to identify and biopsy.Once it is diagnosed, how is vaginal cancer staged?
+Any suspicious areas should be tested by applying a dilute solution of acetic acid to the region; abnormal areas typically turn white, making them easier to identify and biopsy.

 Surgery, radiation therapy and chemotherapy are the typical treatment options, and can be used as single modality therapies or in combination.

-Most side effects from surgery and radiation occur due to the close proximity of the bladder and rectum to the vagina.
+Many of the side effects from surgery and radiation occur due to the close proximity of the bladder and rectum to the vagina.
 Due to this close proximity, these organs can be damaged during surgery or with radiation.
-Side effects from the radiation can include irritation of the bowel and bladder with increased frequency of bowel movements or urination.
-Radiation can cause scar tissue to form in the vagina which can make intercourse painful.
-A dilator to maintain the patency of the vagina is often used to prevent this.
-Rarely, a connection between the bladder or rectum and the vagina can form (also known as a fistula), which allows passage of stool or urine into the vagina.
+Side effects from the radiation can include irritation of the bowel and bladder resulting in diarrhea and increased frequency or urgency of bowel movements or urination.
+This typically resolves within a few weeks of finishing treatment, though it can become a long-term concern for some women.